MultiPlan Corporation

 Sales and Marketing

 The company’s largest customers are serviced by a team of national account managers and senior executives responsible for continued growth of the relationship.
 The account team partners strategically with the company’s customers, leveraging its Healthcare Economics unit to mine the customer's data and proactively present opportunities to the customer to improve performance and competitive position.
-This team also delivers account service, including daily claims management, request for proposals (RFPs), service inquiries and other marketing and operational support functions.
+This team also delivers account service, including daily claims management, RFPs, service inquiries and other marketing and operational support functions.
 The national account managers are compensated with a base salary plus bonus linked to customer retention.

 The majority of the company’s customers are serviced by a dedicated team of account managers and account service professionals organized into three market-focused departments—Health Plans (commercial and government), TPA/Employer, and Property and Casualty.
 These teams also include sales professionals responsible for new customer acquisition.
+The market-focused account managers are responsible for relationship management, as well as for growing revenue through expanded use of services.
+They are compensated with a base salary plus a bonus and commission based on customer retention and revenue from upselling new products.
+The sales professionals are compensated with a base salary plus commission based on revenue from new customers.
+Sales and upselling efforts are supported by a marketing team, which generates leads, builds brand awareness, implements and educates customers and develops proposals.

 Competition